Bit-2310/SeqMorph/README.md

 # SeqMorph

-SeqMorph is a powerful tool for simulating mutations in DNA, RNA, and protein sequences.
-Designed for bioinformatics enthusiasts and researchers, SeqMorph helps you explore how mutations impact sequences, their biological functions, and downstream analyses.
+SeqMorph is a bioinformatics tool designed for simulating mutations in DNA, RNA, and protein sequences.
+It allows users to explore the impact of mutations on sequences and their biological functions.
+With an interactive interface, batch processing support, and detailed analysis features, SeqMorph is ideal for researchers and bioinformatics enthusiasts.

 ---

 ## **Key Features**

-- **Sequence Type Detection**: Automatically detects whether a sequence is DNA, RNA, or protein.
+- **Sequence Type Detection**: Automatically detects whether the input is DNA, RNA, or protein.
-- **Custom Mutations**: Simulate random or region-specific mutations in your sequences.
+- **Custom Mutations**: Perform substitutions, insertions, deletions, or frameshift mutations.
+- **Batch Processing**: Apply mutations to multiple sequences in a single run.
 - **Sense/Antisense Detection**: Identify whether RNA strands are sense or antisense.
 - **Sequence Analysis**:
   - Calculate GC content for DNA and RNA.
   - Reverse transcription for RNA.
   - Complement and reverse complement for DNA.
   - Hydrophobicity scoring for proteins.
-- **Interactive File Management**: Use a file manager to select sequence files dynamically.
-- **Extensibility**: Modular design allows easy addition of new features and tools.
+- **Dynamic File Input**:
+  - Select `.fasta` or `.txt` files through an interactive file manager.
+  - Retrieve sequences from NCBI or UniProt using accession numbers.
+  - Enter sequences manually.
+- **Mutation Attributes**: Track mutation logs with details such as positions, types, and original vs mutated bases.
+- **Export**:
+  - Save detailed outputs, including sequence attributes and mutation logs, in a structured file format.

 ---

 ## **How It Works**

 1. **Input Handling**:
-   - Upload `.fasta` or `.txt` sequence files.
+   - Choose from multiple input methods: file upload, accession number, or manual entry.
-   - Automatically validate and parse the sequences.
+   - Validate and parse sequences automatically.

 2. **Mutation Simulation**:
-   - Introduce substitutions, insertions, deletions, or frameshifts.
+   - Specify mutation type (`substitute`, `insert`, `delete`, `frameshift`).
+   - Define mutation rate (default : 10%)
-   - Specify mutation rates or apply mutations to specific regions.
+   - Apply mutations range to full sequences or specific regions (start index and end index).

 3. **Analysis**:
-   - Explore sequence-level features (e.g., GC content, complement).
+   - Explore sequence-level features:
-   - Visualize mutation density or sequence changes.
+          - including GC content
+          - nucleotide frequency
+          - hydrophobicity, and more (coming soon).
+   - Highlight mutations compared to the original sequence.

 4. **Export**:
-   - Save mutated sequences and logs for further analysis.
+   - Save original and mutated sequences, along with their attributes, in a detailed file.

 ---

 ## **Installation**

-SeqMorph requires Python 3.8 or above.
-To get started:
+SeqMorph requires Python 3.8 or higher.
+To install:

 1. Clone the repository:
    ```bash